-The Greater Golden Horseshoe area is one of the fastest growing metropolitan areas in North America.
-By the year 2031, the population of this region is expected to grow to 11.7 million people!
+The Greater Golden Horseshoe area is one of the fastest growing metropolitan areas in North America, home to 9 million people.
+By the year 2041, the population of this region is expected to grow to 13.5 million people!

-To keep urban sprawl in check and to protect southern Ontario's fragile natural landscapes and agricultural land, the Ontario government has created a plan for growth in Southern Ontario.
+To keep urban sprawl in check and to protect southern Ontario's fragile natural landscapes and agricultural land, the Ontario government has created a plan for growth in the Greater Golden Horseshoe region of Southern Ontario.
 While the Greenbelt is an essential part of this plan, threats still remain both inside and outside of the Greenbelt boundaries.

 Highways, Generators and Unnecessary Infrastructure

 Highways and power generators are both examples of infrastructure that can jeopardize the health of the Greenbelt, particularly when they are poorly planned.
-These projects are threatening the health of forests and wetlands in the Greenbelt and are taking over some of the province’s most productive agricultural land.
+These projects are threatening the health of forests and wetlands in the Greenbelt and some of the province’s most productive agricultural land.